aufarijaal/metupira/docs/prd.md

 - Responsive dashboard layout with sidebar navigation.
 - Sidebar is collapsible and adapts to mobile (full-screen menu).
-- Navigation items: Home, Profile, Settings, Reports.
+- Navigation items: Home, Profile, Settings, Transactions.
 - Placeholder content for each dashboard section.
 - User profile and sign-out in sidebar (layout).